how to do your make-up according to art school students

 Christie Lau, Fashion Print Student

 What is your signature look?
 Mostly just eye make-up, but you’ll often find me with various dollar store stickers and sequins stuck on my face too.
 Going back, what do you think defined the aesthetics of your look?
 Probably when I started experimenting with craft stickers on my face.
 I guess the temporary tattoos that I do now kinda stem from that as well, in that they both have this childish appeal, which is what I’m after.
 What is your signature make-up look, if you have one?
 I usually go for a winged liner with some rainbow star sequins scattered across my face.
 Do you match your make-up to your clothes or vice versa?
 Yeah!
-I like to colour match the stickers or sequins to the colours of my clothes.
+I like to color match the stickers or sequins to the colors of my clothes.
 Do you ever use any unorthodox beauty products?
 Oh yeah definitely, I use craft glitter for highlight.
 Miraculously, I haven’t got any of it in the eyes.

 Freyja Newsome, Fashion Student

 How would you describe you look?
 I’ve just been through the wilderness and picked up bits and bobs and put them into my hair.
 Do you feel free to experiment with your looks as you wish?
 Are there any places or situations that you feel like you have to "tone down" your look?
 If I’m at home (as in: home with parents), I’ll ask my dad to give me a lift to the station rather than walk, because I don’t think it would go down very well, and I would just feel really intimidated.
 On my walk to college before I started university, my boyfriend and I had to walk down an alley that passes a school, and walk through a massive group of teenagers.
 Teenagers scare the living shit out of me, and it was literally horrible, so I would try and avoid that as much as I could by finding other ways to walk.

 Helena Yi, Fashion Design Student